geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 .. sidebar:: Caution

    This procedure is tricky and can often lead to problems with missing jars or too many jars.
 GeoTools is really too large and complex to consider building without the use of maven.
 Please reconsider before proceeding with this process.

+   These are instructions are provided when working in an offline training environment.

 We can also download the GeoTools project bundle from source forge and set up our project to use them.
 Please follow these steps carefully as not all the GeoTools jars can be used at the same